 - Furthest back win from 11th

-- 19th has scored three times in last four years
+- 19th has scored three times in last five years

 - No points from 20th since 1993

-Since the turn of the millennium, Juan Pablo Montoya’s retirement in 2002, Lewis Hamilton’s late race crash in 2009 and Max Verstappen’s crash with Hamilton in 2021 are the only occasions that the polesitter has failed to finish the Italian Grand Prix, while Hamilton’s seventh place in 2020 and Carlos Sainz’s third place in 2023 are the only other time that the polesitter has failed to finish in the top two in that period.
+Since the turn of the millennium, Juan Pablo Montoya’s retirement in 2002, Lewis Hamilton’s late race crash in 2009 and Max Verstappen’s crash with Hamilton in 2021 are the only occasions that the polesitter has failed to finish the Italian Grand Prix, while Hamilton’s seventh place in 2020 and Carlos Sainz’s third place in 2023 are the only other times that the polesitter has failed to finish in the top two in that period.

 In 2019, 2020 and 2021, the driver starting third at Monza finished as runner-up.
 Lando Norris ended that streak with a seventh place finish in 2022, while Charles Leclerc finished fourth having started here in 2023.

-The grid slot’s recent run of poor results comes after two consecutive podium finishes in 2017 and 2018.
+The grid slot’s recent run of poor results came after two consecutive podium finishes in 2017 and 2018.
 The driver starting fourth at Monza has won seven times – most recently in 2002.

 Rubens Barrichello won the Italian Grand Prix from fifth on the grid in 2009.
 It was the second win from this grid slot at Monza, the first was for Alain Prost in 1985.

 After Barrichello’s win, the driver starting here failed to finish for three consecutive years.
-Since then, fifth on the grid has failed to score only once, and has scored two podium finishes, with second for Fernando Alonso in 2013 and third for Felipe Massa in 2015 and second for Sergio Perez in 2023.
+Since then, fifth on the grid has failed to score only once, and has scored three podium finishes, with second for Fernando Alonso in 2013, third for Felipe Massa in 2015 and second for Sergio Perez in 2023.

-Of the top six grid slots, fifth is the one which has scored on the least occasions.
+Of the top six grid slots, fifth is the one which has scored on the fewest occasions.
 In 2020, Max Verstappen became the first driver to retire from this position since 2012.